mjenior/riptide/README.md

 The resulting object is a container for the following data structures.

 - **model** - Contextualized genome-scale metabolic network reconstruction
-- **transcriptome** - Transcriptomic abundances provided by user
+- **transcriptome** - Transcriptomic replicate abundances provided by user
 - **percent_of_mapping** - Percent of genes in mapping file found in input GENRE
-- **minimization_coefficients** - Linear coefficients used during flux sum minimization
+- **minimization_coefficients** - Linear coefficients used during flux sum minimization (based on transcriptome replicates)
 - **maximization_coefficients** - Linear coefficients for each reaction based used during flux sampling
 - **pruned** - Dictionary containing the IDs of genes, reactions, and metabolites pruned by RIPTiDe
 - **flux_samples** - Flux samples from constrained model